 Any questions, comments or complaints about this scheme should be sent in writing to:

-Robert NesbittTrust SecretaryHellesdon HospitalDrayton High RoadNorwich NR6 5BE Tel: 01603 421421
+Robert NesbittCompany SecretaryHellesdon HospitalDrayton High RoadNorwich NR6 5BE Tel: 01603 421421

 Rights of access to information

-The Freedom of Information Act recognises that as a member of the public, you have the right to know how public services such as the NHS are organised and run, how much they cost and how you can make complaints if you need to.
+The FOIA recognises that as a member of the public, you have the right to know how public services such as the NHS are organised and run, how much they cost and how you can make complaints if you need to.
 You have the right to know which services are being provided, the targets that are being set, the standards of services that are expected and the results achieved.

 From 1 January 2005 it has also obliged the Trust to respond to requests about the information which it holds and is recorded in any form, and has created a right of access to that information.
 The rights to request and access this information are subject to some exemptions which we have to take into consideration before deciding what information can be released.

-Under the Data Protection Act 1998, you are also entitled to access your clinical records or any other personal information held about you and you can contact Mike Mann to do this.
+Under the GDPR, you are also entitled to access your health records or any other personal information held about you and you can contact the Information Rights Team to do this.

 The Environmental Information Regulations 2004

-The Environmental Information Regulations 2004 (EIRs) provide a separate right of access to environmental information, in addition to the other rights you have under the Freedom of Information Act.
+The Environmental Information Regulations 2004 (EIRs) provide a separate right of access to environmental information, in addition to the other rights you have under the FOIA.

 Under the EIRs, everyone has the right to access information about the environment.
 This includes information about the air and atmosphere, water, soil, land, landscape, substances, energy, noise, radiation or waste, emissions, discharges etc, as well as information about policies which affect these things.